-- Dr. Ronald Fisher is a professor of International Relations in the division of International Peace and Conflict Resolution.
+- Dr. Ronald Fisher is a Professor Emeritus of International Relations in the International Peace and Conflict Resolution Program.
 He was the founding coordinator of the Applied Social Psychology Graduate Program at the University of Saskatchewan, Canada, and has taught at a number of universities in Canada, the United States, and Europe in peace studies and conflict resolution.

 DegreesPhD, University of Michigan; MA, University of Saskatchewan; BA, University of Saskatchewan